Ole Julian Bjørgvik-Holm

-Ole Julian Bjørgvik Holm (born 23 May 2002) is a Norwegian ice hockey player for the Mississauga Steelheads of the Ontario Hockey League.
+Ole Julian Bjørgvik-Holm (born 23 May 2002) is a Norwegian professional ice hockey player for the Cleveland Monsters of the American Hockey League (AHL).
 Internationally he has played for the Norwegian national team at the 2021 World Championships.

+Playing career

+Bjørgvik-Holm played junior hockey for the Mississauga Steelheads of the Ontario Hockey League (OHL).
 He was drafted 145th overall in the 2020 NHL Entry Draft by the Columbus Blue Jackets and signed an entry-level contract on 16 August 2021.

+Following the completion of his entry-level contract with the Blue Jackets, Bjørgvik-Holm opted to continue his tenure within the organization by agreeing to a one-year AHL contract with affiliate, the Cleveland Monsters, on 22 July 2025.

+International play

-Holm played 6 games at the 2021 World Championships.
+Bjørgvik-Holm played 6 games at the 2021 World Championships.